opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param dst: output array of the same size and the same number of channels as the input array.

-    :param mask: optional operation mask; this is an 8-bit single channel array that specifies elements of the destination array to be changed.
+    :param mask: optional operation mask; this is an 8-bit single channel array that specifies elements of the output array to be changed.

     :param dtype: optional depth of the output array (see the details below).